 We have studied different voting functions whose results are presented in [2][3].
-The voting function must take into account the importance in the document of each term describing the category, the discriminant power of each term describing the category, the category representativity within the document.
+The voting function must take into account the importance in the document of each term describing the category, the discriminant power of each term describing the category, the way the category is representative of the document.
 The function providing the best results is described as follows :